Keith Drury’s Backpacking equipment list

 ___Water containers-always.
 You

-need 2 one-liter Gatorade® bottles or wide mouth coke bottles.
+need 2 one-liter Gatorade® bottles or wide mouth 1-liter coke

 which will set you back fifteen bucks or more to get about the same weight as a

-containers--they are for people who pretend to be outdoorish (though if you are
+people who pretend to be outdoorish (though if you

-mountaineering and it is going to be below zero they are required for you can
+are mountaineering and it is going to be below zero they are required because

-put boiling water in them).
-In the east
+you can put boiling water in them).
+In

 ___Spoon-always.
 Cook or no-cook I take a spoon.
 If I’m no-cook I stick a box of crackers in a

-anyway so I just beat the pack to it and crush them myself Then for snacks I get out several of these
+crushed anyway so I just beat the pack to it and crush them myself.
+Then for snacks I get out several of these

-bags and eat them with my spoon—discovering what they are by taste if not
+bags and eat them with my spoon—discovering what they are by taste though

-sight.
-Using your fingers invites the transfer of virus and bacteria to your
+not sight.
+Using your fingers invites the transfer of virus and bacteria to

-are still cleaning out their pots I’m on the next pass drinking in the views.
+hot-cookers are still cleaning out their pots I’m on the next pass drinking in

 --(though if you eat Peanut Butter in the cold a backup plastic spoon may be